The Role of Antioxidants in Preventing Hair Loss

 1. Phytochemicals:

-Se även Hair Loss and Vitiligo: Understanding the Link
+Se även Hair Loss and Dating: Navigating the Dating Scene with Confidence

 In addition to vitamins and minerals, various phytochemicals found in plants exhibit antioxidant properties.
 These include flavonoids, polyphenols, and carotenoids.
 Berries, green tea, and leafy greens are rich sources of these compounds.
 Beyond their antioxidant effects, phytochemicals may have anti-inflammatory and hormone-regulating properties, further contributing to the prevention of hair loss.